Here is the background:

 As World War II began in the Pacific, the weapons the Japanese Navy brought into battle outclassed the United States Navy in every category except one.
 The SBD Dauntless dive bomber surpassed Japan’s Val dive bomber in speed, range, bomb load, and diving characteristics.

 At that time the newest Japanese 40,000-ton battleships, Yamato and Musashi, were the mightiest warships afloat.
 They boasted 18-inch main batteries, heavy armor, high speeds and long range.
 Japan had eleven aircraft carriers against our seven, and their expert pilots and crews were battle experienced from years of combat against China and the Soviet Union.
 Japan’s cruisers and destroyers had superior firepower and speed.
-Submarines and ships were equipped with the powerful Long Lance torpedo whereas our torpedoes were not reliable until September 1943, almost two years after Pearl Harbor.5 The Zero fighters outperformed our Wildcat and Buffalo fighters.
+Submarines and ships were equipped with the powerful Long Lance torpedo whereas our torpedoes were not reliable until September 1943, almost two years after Pearl Harbor.5 During the decisive years of WW II, 1942 and 1943, the dive bomber was our only effective weapon with which our carriers could attack the Japanese.
+The Zero fighters outperformed our Wildcat and Buffalo fighters.
 Their Kate torpedo planes were more effective than our TBD Devastators.
 The SBD Dauntless, the only American weapon that was superior to its Japanese equivalent proved decisive at the Battle of Midway.

 The Japanese had already advanced south and west through the South Pacific and Indian Oceans.
 The combined American, British and Dutch Asiatic Fleet was destroyed off Malaysia and Indonesia, along with our carrier Langley.
 Japanese aircraft had sunk the British warships Prince of Wales and the Repulse in the China Sea, and had driven the Dutch, American and the British navies out of the Indian Ocean, sinking the aircraft carrier Hermes and its escorts.
 The Japanese navy raided as far west as Ceylon and Madagascar.